The Odessa File

 The Odessa File is a thriller by English writer Frederick Forsyth, first published in 1972, about the adventures of a young German reporter attempting to discover the location of a former SS concentration-camp commander.

 The name ODESSA is an acronym for the German phrase "Organisation der ehemaligen SS-Angehörigen", which translates as "Organisation of Former Members of the SS".
-The novel alleges that ODESSA was an international Nazi organisation established before the defeat of Nazi Germany for the purpose of protecting former members of the SS after the war.
+The novel depicts ODESSA as an international Nazi organisation established shortly before the defeat of Nazi Germany for the purpose of protecting former members of the SS after the war.

 Plot

 In November 1963, shortly after the assassination of John F. Kennedy, Peter Miller, a German freelance crime reporter, follows an ambulance to the apartment of Salomon Tauber, a Holocaust survivor who has committed suicide.
-The next day, Miller is given the dead man's diary by a friend in the Hamburger Polizei.
-After reading Tauber's life story and learning that Tauber had been in the Riga Ghetto commanded by Eduard Roschmann, "The Butcher of Riga", Miller resolves to search for Roschmann whom Tauber recognised a few days earlier, alive and prosperous, in Hamburg.
-Miller's attention is especially drawn to one diary passage in which Tauber describes having seen Roschmann shoot a German Army captain who was wearing a distinctive military decoration.
+The next day, Miller is given the dead man's diary by a friend in the Hamburg police.
+After reading Tauber's life story and learning that he had been in the Riga Ghetto commanded by Eduard Roschmann, Miller resolves to search for Roschmann, whom Tauber recognised a few days earlier, alive and prosperous, in Hamburg.
+Miller's attention is especially drawn to one passage in which Tauber describes having seen Roschmann shoot a German Army captain who was wearing a distinctive military decoration.

-Miller pursues the story and visits the State Attorney General's office and other offices where he learns that no one is prepared to search for or prosecute former Nazis.
-But his investigations take him to famed war criminal investigator Simon Wiesenthal, who tells him about "ODESSA".

-Miller is approached by a group of Jewish vigilantes with ties to the Mossad, who have vowed to search for German war criminals and kill them and have been attempting to infiltrate ODESSA.
-At their request, Miller agrees to infiltrate ODESSA himself and is trained to pass for a former Waffen-SS sergeant by a repentant ex-member of the SS.
-Miller visits a lawyer working for ODESSA and after passing severe scrutiny is sent to meet a passport forger who supplies those members who wish to escape.
+Pursuing the story, Miller visits the State Attorney General's office and learns that no one is prepared to search for or prosecute former Nazis.
+His investigations take him to famed war criminal investigator Simon Wiesenthal, who tells him about "ODESSA."
+Miller is approached by a group of Jewish vigilantes with ties to the Mossad, who have vowed to find and kill German war criminals and have been attempting to infiltrate ODESSA.
+At their request, Miller agrees to infiltrate ODESSA himself and is trained to pass for a former Waffen-SS sergeant by a repentant former SS member.
+Miller visits a lawyer working for ODESSA and, after passing severe scrutiny, is sent to meet a passport forger who supplies those members who wish to escape West Germany: Miller later breaks into the forger's house and obtains the titular "Odessa File" from his safe.